ignaciovq/Twitter-Clone/README.md

 yarn dev
 ```

+You should now be able to access the app in http://localhost:3000.

 [API routes] can be accessed on their respective endpoints.
 Endpoints without authorization requirements: [http://localhost:3000/api/trends/trending, http://localhost:3000/api/search/{query}]

 ## Preview